hmv.com talks to Gerard Butler and Jim Sturgess about their latest film Geostorm

 However, one of the satellites subsequently malfunctions, causing an entire Afghan village to be flash-frozen in an extreme storm, and Jake is drafted in to investigate.
 It soon emerges that the problem was no malfunction but the result of sabotage, so Lawson sets out to regain control of the system and discover who is behind the attempt to hijack the world's weather systems.

-With the Geostorm currently in cinemas up and down the UK we caught up with Gerard Butler and Jim Sturgess to talk about the new film and the ideas behind its concept.
+With the Geostorm out on DVD on Monday (February 19th), we caught up with Gerard Butler and Jim Sturgess to talk about the new film and the ideas behind its concept.

 Watch our interview below...